leftstick/vue-memory-game/README.md

 ## Components break down

-1. `Game`, the whole game board
+1. `MemoryGame`, the whole game board
-2. `ScoreBoard`, the panel on the top, including "Logo", "Progress", "Highest Record"
+2. `ScoreBoard`, the panel on the top, including "GameLogo", "ProgressBar", "GameScore"
-3. `Logo`, on the left of `ScoreBoard`, showing the game Logo
+3. `GameLogo`, on the left of `ScoreBoard`, showing the game Logo
-4. `Progress`, on the center of `ScoreBoard`, showing the current matching information
+4. `ProgressBar`, on the center of `ScoreBoard`, showing the current matching information
-5. `Score`, on the right of `ScoreBoard`, showing the best result
+5. `GameScore`, on the right of `ScoreBoard`, showing the best result
-6. `ChessBoard`, on the center of `Game`, the playing area
+6. `ChessBoard`, on the center of `MemoryGame`, the playing area
-7. `Card`, each card in the `Chessboard`
+7. `GameCard`, each card in the `Chessboard`
 8. `GameStatus`, the footer part, displaying current status of game

 ## File Structure